Promoter Frank Warren says Anthony Joshua and Eddie Hearn are stalling an agreement for a Tyson Fury fight, potentially in the Middle East.

 TYSON FURY FIGHT

-Joshua’s movements on Fury echo those of Deontay Wilder back in the summer of 2018.
+Joshua’s movements on Fury echo those of Deontay Wilder in the summer of 2018.
 WBN was heavily involved in attempts to communicate with Hearn on a deal.

 Shelly Finkel, at that time, told World Boxing News that Joshua and Hearn stalled on shaking hands many times.
 This led to the collapse of Wilder vs Joshua in the fall of 2018.